In the guide

 Definition of 'animal by-products'

-'Animal by-products' are defined in article 3 of EU Regulation (EC) No 1069/2009 laying down health rules as regards animal by-products and derived products not intended for human consumption as "entire bodies or parts of animals, products of animal origin or other products obtained from animals, which are not intended for human consumption, including oocytes, embryos and semen".
+'Animal by-products' are defined in Regulation (EC) No 1069/2009 laying down health rules as regards animal by-products and derived products not intended for human consumption as "entire bodies or parts of animals, products of animal origin or other products obtained from animals, which are not intended for human consumption, including oocytes, embryos and semen".

 Animal by-product, for the purpose of this guide, includes: